Research Team

 SARA BRANTLEY, MEd, BCBA

-Sara Brantley, M.Ed., BCBA is a clinical trial researcher and the project manager for the intervention studies in the Social Communication Lab, where she has worked since 2016.
+Sara Brantley, M.Ed., BCBA is a clinical trial researcher in the Social Communication Lab, where she has worked since 2016.
 Sara is responsible for conducting research intakes, administering study assessments, and providing Pathways Parent Training to parents and children suspected of/diagnosed with autism.
 Prior to working in research at UTD, she worked in early childhood intervention (ECI).
 During her career at ECI she worked with families and children with a wide array of developmental delays and held leadership positions such as quality management specialist, early interventionist supervisor, and assistant program director.
 She completed her undergraduate degree at The University of Houston in psychology in 2002 and her master’s degree at Arizona State University in education in 2018.
 She is a Board-Certified Behavior Analyst (BCBA) and has been working with children on the autism spectrum for more than 20 years.

-CHRISTINA RANGEL URIBE, MS, CCC-SLP
+CRISTINA RANGEL URIBE, MS, CCC-SLP

 Cristina Rangel Uribe, MS, CCC-SLP, is a bilingual clinical trial researcher in the Dr. Rollins’ Social Communication Lab.
 She first began working in Social Communication Lab in 2013 as a student and has worked on three research grants funded by THECB AGP to investigate the efficacy of Pathways Early Autism Intervention.
 Cristina is responsible for conducting research intakes, administering study assessments, and providing Pathways Parent Training in English and Spanish.
 In addition, she gives presentations to parents and professionals in English and Spanish.
 Cristina completed her undergraduate degree at The University of California at San Diego with a bachelor’s degree in linguistics in 2009.
 She earned her master’s degree in communication disorders at The University of Texas at Dallas in 2014.
 She has been working with children on the autism spectrum for 15 years.